 These first couple of months adjusting to life with a newborn and a toddler have been beyond challenging for me.
-I slipped into severe depression almost immediately after we brought the baby home from the hospital and it lasted for about five weeks.
-My husband took on more than he should have had to.
-I wanted to take some time to write him a letter to make sure he knows that what he does for me and our girls doesn’t go unnoticed.
+I slipped into severe depression almost immediately after we brought our second daughter home from the hospital, and it lasted about five weeks.
+My husband took on more than he should’ve had to.
+I wanted to write him this letter to make sure he knows that what he does for me and our girls doesn’t go unnoticed.

 To My Best Friend,